Drennan98/TeeTime/README.md

 # Project Purpose

 This is the 4th project for the diploma in Full Stack Software Development with Code Institute.
 TeeTime is a blog where users can interact with eachother, compare favourite golf courses and chat about all things golf.
-The website will offer users the ability to create, like and delete posts while also rate courses that other users have shared.
-They will also be able to like and comment on eachother posts.
+The website will offer users the ability to create, edit delete posts.
+They will also be able to comment on eachother posts.
 Think of it as Instagram or Facebook but for golfers.
 This is a full stack website which incorporates the Django framework.
-One my main goals is to get people into the game of golf so once users have engaged with content on the site, they can register for the golf newsletter.
-The site will also include a background story of myself and how I got into golf, where I'm currently at now with my golf game and my future plans.
+One my main goals is to get people into the game of golf so once users have engaged with content on the site.

 # User Experience (UX)